RELATE: Relation Extraction in Biomedical Abstracts with LLMs and Ontology Constraints: RELATE Methodology

-Finally, every \textit{descriptor} in $D^+_r$ and $ D^-_r $ is transformed into $d$-dimensional vector representations using the embedding model $f_{\theta}$.
-Instead of aggregating these descriptor embeddings to a single predicate embedding, we store all descriptor embeddings, $\mathcal{V}_r$, in a searchable database for the next stage.
-To address limitations of general-purpose embedding models (e.g., nomic-text-embed or bge-m3) in biomedical domains, we introduce an (optional) hybrid retrieval enhancement based on SapBERT \citep{liu2021self}, a model specialized in biomedical entity linking.
+To address limitations of general-purpose embedding models (e.g., \texttt{nomic-text-embed} or \texttt{bge-m3}) in biomedical domains, we introduce an (optional) hybrid retrieval enhancement based on SapBERT \citep{liu2021self}, a model specialized in biomedical entity linking.
 In this setup (Figure \ref{fig:workflowplus}), SapBERT was fine-tuned on $D^+_r$ and $ D^-_r $ to generate a second set of embeddings $\mathcal{V}'_r$.
-While SapBERT has demonstrated effectiveness in biomedical entity alignment \citep{liu2021self}, this work presents its first application to relation extraction through predicate embedding enhancement.
+While SapBERT has demonstrated effectiveness in biomedical entity alignment, this work presents its first application to RE through descriptor embedding enhancement.
 Our hybrid approach leverages SapBERT's biomedical domain knowledge to improve relation semantic similarity beyond general-purpose embedding models.